Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Nakama/Integration/README.md

 By following these steps, you can effectively integrate Nakama into your project and manage user authentication.

+## Advanced Example:

-Here is an advanced Example of how to create a client and authenticate users with nakama by the user's device ID
+Here is an advanced Example of how to create a client and authenticate users with nakama by the user's device ID. this script first checks if the session is still valid. if so, it will restore it, and if not, it will reauthenticate the user and save the auth token and the refresh token to the player prefs.
 ~~~csharp
 using UnityEngine;
 using Nakama;